 Evolution of SMS

-The 22 years of SMS have seen tremendous change taking place in the SMS sector.
+The 27 years of SMS have seen tremendous change taking place in the SMS sector.
 80% of mobile phone usage is the sending of text messages thus bringing a number of over 6.1 trillion text messages being sent each year.
-Initially, short messages could only be sent via the GSM network but now they are available across other networks such as 3G networks.
+Initially, short messages could only be sent via the GSM network but now they are available across other networks such as 3G, 4G and 5G networks.
 It is also now possible to send texts across different networks.
 Many variations of short messages such as premium rated short messages and flash messages have been developed over the years.
 Premium rated short messages are used to send messages that are charged at a higher price than normal ones.
 Such messages include news updates, ringtones, weather information and wallpapers.
 Flash messages on the other hand are messages that appear directly on the screen.
 These messages do not require any user interaction and they are stored directly in the inbox.

 Advantages of SMS

 One of the major advantages of SMS is that it is more discrete than other forms of communication.
 It is also fast and efficient when it comes to sending short messages and holding casual conversations.
 The SMS technology is also simple to use and is available on all mobile phones that are currently in the market.
+Messaging has advanced in the past years, but pure SMS is still the foundation of messaging.
+With RCS growing, but not as fast as expected, SMS will continue to be the dominant messaging channel used by all people with mobile phones.